Hbib24/CS50-final/README.md

 - Firebase Admin SDK https://firebase.google.com/docs/admin/setup
 - Requests https://requests.readthedocs.io/en/latest/

+### Dependencies

+All visual assets are free to use downloaded from Itch.io, music was generated with AI using suno.com

 ### Acknowledgments

 This project was developed as part of the CS50 Final Project.